22 Best Free C/C++ IDEs and Editors for Linux in 2026

 • Source navigation.

-• Several knowledge tools such as call graph, type hierarchy, in-built browser, and macro definition browser.
+• Several knowledge tools, such as the call graph, type hierarchy, built-in browser, and macro definition browser.

 • Code editor with support for syntax highlighting.